guglielmopiasenti/js-mail-dadi/Readme.md

 # Procedure

-1. Generate a random number from 1 to 6 for the player
+1. Generate a random number from 1 to 6 for the player.
-2. Generate a random number from 1 to 6 for the computer
+2. Generate a random number from 1 to 6 for the computer.
-3. Determine the winner based on the highest score
+3. Determine the winner based on the highest score.
-4. Print the result in the console
+4. Print the result in the console.
+5. Get button element with id" from DOM
+6. Create event listener